EHB-MCT/portfolio-second-chance-RobbeCooman/.github/README.md

 ### Installation
 1. Clone the repository.
-2. Navigate to the root directory and execute the following command to start the frontend, backend, and database using Docker Compose: `docker-compose up`
+2. Navigate to the root directory and execute the following command to start the frontend, backend, and database using Docker Compose: `docker-compose up --build`

 ## Usage